stackbit-projects/dyhc-blog-80e30/content/pages/posts/social_money.md

 **Are you willing to hold your coin a long time or do you have plans to sell in some structured way to benefit from the influx of capital?**

-A: I'm holding my coin with my main account (naruto) and i want to hold that long term, maybe sell a little bit if $BitClout price will rise
+I'm holding my coin with my main account (naruto) and i want to hold that long term, maybe sell a little bit if $BitClout price will rise